The Peer Gynt Trail

 Today make our way to official start from Dalseter and commence the Peer Gynt Løype.
 A gentle climb leads to easier ground in the Hattdal Valley, through birch trees until we reach the start of a fun descent with views of the Rondane mountains on the horizon.
 Our trail twists and turns down through the pine forests until we reach the farms on the outskirts of Fefor, our destination for the night.
 With views of the Rutenfjell mountain and stunning frozen lake our historic hotel, built in 1891, was once a simple farm guest house.
 This soon became the winter residence for King Haakan and his family between 1907-1914, then later owned by the Dutch Queen Wilhelmine.
 Today the Fefor Høifjellshotel has kept it's rich character offering excellent accommodation and recently opened a newly built swimming pool.
 Ascent 231m.
 Descent 268m.
 Distance 18 km.

-An early start today as we begin our longest day of the tour which offers a brilliant ski with a real Norwegian 'lifestyle' experience, passing isolated homesteads, and villages along the way.
-As you ski you can ponder the difficulties and challenges of living in an enviornment where winter is long, and the snow is deep, and any expedition outdoors requires skill with a ski-doo or skis.
+After a hearty breakfast, we leave our isolated mountain lodge and head off on what is a lovely day of skiing with a real Norwegian 'lifestyle' experience, passing isolated homesteads, and villages along the way.
+As you ski you can ponder the difficulties and challenges of living in an environnment where winter is long, and the snow is deep, and any expedition outdoors requires skill with a ski-doo or skis.
 Undulating trails take us to the frozen fishing lake of Vedalsvatnet where the fishers sit immobile on the ice hoping for a 'bite', we then pass the rustic hilltop village of Svinslåa before the long rolling descent to reach the Olympic town of Kvitfjell.
 A well earned sauna awaits!
-Ascent 680m.
-Descent 642m.
-Distance 30 km.
+Ascent 370m.
+Descent 600m.
+Distance 22 km.

 Day 7 Kvitfjell - Skeikampen